hitzhangjie/notes/编程语言/Go/go design.md

 Pointer semantics make goroutine has the power to indirectly mutate the memory outside its active frame.

+**Value semantics should be used in variable construction, pointer semantics should be used in sharing occasions.
+Only in return statement, pointer semantics should be used in variable construction.**

 # why we need Escape Analysis ?